 The maximum any business can borrow is $10 million.
 This calculator gives a snapshot of what you can borrow:

-The money can be used for payroll (no more than $100,000 annual salary per employee) as well as benefits (including paid sick leave and insurance premiums) and taxes on compensation.
-The new bill allows for up to 40% (rather than 25%) of the loan to be used to cover mortgage interest, rent and utilities.
+The money can be used for payroll (no more than $100,000 annual salary per employee, which comes out to $46,154 per individual over a covered period of 24 weeks or $15,385 per individual over a covered period of eight weeks), benefits (including paid sick leave and insurance premiums) and taxes on compensation.
+Up to 40% of the loan may be used to cover mortgage interest, rent and utilities (the ceiling was 25% before the new bill, the PPPFA, became law).

-The new bill also expands the amount of time borrowers have to spend their loan and have them forgiven.
+The PPPFA also expands the amount of time borrowers have to spend their loan and have them forgiven.
 Before, covered expenses had to be incurred over the eight weeks right after loan disbursement.
-Now, small business owners have 24 weeks.
+Now, small business owners may opt for the 24 weeks after the disbursement of their loan.
 Also, they have until December 31, 2020 (instead of June 30) to rehire or restaff up to their pre-pandemic level.

-Any portion of the loan that is not forgiven will carry an interest rate of 1.0% and is due to be paid back within five (instead of two) years.
-However, payments are deferred for the first six months.
+Any portion of the loan that is not forgiven will carry an interest rate of 1.0% and is due to be paid back within five years.
+(Loans made before June 5 have a two-year term, as they were disbursed before the PPPFA was enacted.)
+Payments may be deferred for the first six months.
 There’s no pre-payment penalty.

 PPP Loan Forgiveness

 Borrowers will have their loans forgiven if they use the money for designated expenses.
-Participants are eligible for loan forgiveness for the amounts spent on authorized expenses over 24 weeks after loan disbursement.
+Participants are eligible for loan forgiveness for the amounts spent on authorized expenses over 24 weeks after loan disbursement (or eight weeks if they choose).

 Total payments for payroll may be forgivable.
 Mortgage interest, rent and utilities are also forgivable, up to 40% of the PPP loan.
 (Note that if your loan is forgiven, theses expenses covered by the loan are not tax-deductible, the IRS recently stated in Notice 2020-32.)